madegwa-o/springboot-authentication-series/README.md

 ## Branches Overview

 ### 1. **Main Branch**
 This branch contains the minimal setup for the project.
 It serves as the starting point for the authentication implementations.
-Use this branch to understand the foundational structure before diving into specific authentication methods.
+Use this branch to understand the foundational structure before diving into specific authentication methods.(it's an empty project with the dependancies added)

 ### 2. **Form-Login Branch**
 The `form-login` branch demonstrates how to implement traditional form-based login authentication using Spring Security.
 It includes: